Industry Continues To Increase In Chester Township

 Board Members Work Diligently For Their Residents

-Housing, is also another major feature of development within Chester Township.
-Nathaniel Ellis, has served as a major force on the Board for implementing various types of housing programs.
+Housing is also another major feature of development within Chester Township.
+Nathaniel Ellis has served as a major force on the Board for implementing various types of housing programs.
 He was honored by having a street named after him within the Fairground development, due to his constant efforts over the past twenty years as a board member for Delaware County Housing.
-Three different phases of new construction has been completed in the township.
-Tamika Westbey, Leasing Agent for the project, described them with the prospect of a fourth different phase that complemented the environment and presented low income housing for residents.
-The first phase consisted of seventy-two aesthetically constructed homes, as well as forty-eight additional low income homes for the second phase.
+Three different phases of new construction have been completed in the township.
+Tamika Westby, Leasing Agent for the project, described them with the prospect of a fourth different phase that complemented the environment and presented low-income housing for residents.
+The first phase consisted of seventy-two aesthetically constructed homes, as well as forty-eight additional low-income homes for the second phase.
 Forty-eight apartment units were also created, for senior citizens as part of phase three.
 A fourth phase is being constructed which will consist of seventy-two additional units.
-The stunning appearance of the Fairgrounds, will continue to be maintained by township employees, along with certain policies, which create a nice environment for its residents.
+The stunning appearance of the Fairgrounds will continue to be maintained by township employees, along with certain policies, which create a nice environment for its residents.
 For additional information on rentals, contact Deidre McDonald, located at 2000 Tolston Street, Chester Township, Pa., or call 610-494-6690 begin_of_the_skype_highlighting 610-494-6690 end_of_the_skype_highlighting.

 Nathaniel Ellis, Stan Kester, Bobbie May, numerous officials and citizens of Chester Township, are endeavoring to create a well-favored environment that most people would not hesitate to call home.
 May each of them continue to work for the progression of the community, without selfish traits of greed that could cause deterioration of such promising projects for the future of industry and housing in Chester Township, Pennsylvania.